Donavon F. Smith: United States Air Force career

-Smith returned to the United States in March 1945 and was assigned as project officer, Tactics Division, Army Air Forces Board, at Orlando Army Air Field, Florida.
-In November 1945 he was transferred to Headquarters Army Air Forces, Washington, D.C., as air staff officer, Intelligence.
-In May 1946 he was assigned to Strategic Air Command at Selfridge Field, Michigan, where he rejoined the 56th Fighter Group as commander of the 61st Fighter Squadron.
-He next was operations officer for the 56th Fighter Group and then chief of supply, 56th Fighter Wing.
-In 1948 he participated as operations officer in the first overseas deployment of jet fighter aircraft, from Selfridge Air Force Base to West Germany and return.

-General Smith was U.S. Air Force/Royal Air Force exchange officer, from August 1949 to September 1950 and served as commander, No. 1 Squadron RAF, at Tangmere, England.
-From October 1950 to July 1956, he served with Air Defense Command in various assignments including inspector general, 56th Fighter Interceptor Group, Selfridge Air Force Base; commander, 63d Fighter Interceptor Squadron, Wurtsmith Air Force Base, Michigan; commander, 518th Air Defense Group, Niagara Falls Air Force Base, New York; and director of military personnel, Headquarters Air Defense Command, Ent Air Force Base, Colorado.
+Smith returned to the United States in March 1945 and was assigned as project officer in the Tactics Division, Army Air Forces Board, at Orlando Army Air Field in Florida.
+In November 1945, he was transferred to Headquarters Army Air Forces in Washington, D.C., as an air staff officer in Intelligence.
+In May 1946, he was assigned to the Strategic Air Command at Selfridge Field in Michigan, where he rejoined the 56th Fighter Group as commander of the 61st Fighter Squadron.
+He then served as operations officer for the 56th Fighter Group and later as chief of supply for the 56th Fighter Wing.
+In 1948, he participated as operations officer in the first overseas deployment of jet fighter aircraft from Selfridge Air Force Base to West Germany and back.
+He served as the U.S. Air Force/Royal Air Force exchange officer from August 1949 to September 1950 and commanded No. 1 Squadron RAF at Tangmere, England.
+From October 1950 to July 1956, he served with the Air Defense Command in various roles including inspector general for the 56th Fighter Interceptor Group at Selfridge Air Force Base, commander of the 63rd Fighter Interceptor Squadron at Wurtsmith Air Force Base in Michigan, commander of the 518th Air Defense Group at Niagara Falls Air Force Base in New York, and director of military personnel at Headquarters Air Defense Command in Ent Air Force Base in Colorado.